KamyarGanjian/Gallery-API-project-JS/README.md

-# a simple Albums Gallery using HTML/CSS, JS & fake apis example
+# a simple Albums Gallery using fake apis
+## HTML/CSS & JavaScript
 ## you can click on the albums menu and get that albums images in the carousel on the right
 ### just a simple practice on how to work with api & owlcarousel2